 ulimit -a or via the Solr Web UI Admin page.

 Distributed indexing and searching

 An index may become too large to fit on a single node or system.
 Solr supports horizontal scaling which is also known as sharding.
-Sharding distributes the index to multiple systems, each which is known as shard.
-When doing a query, Solr will handle the merging of results from each shard as if it were a single index.
+Sharding distributes the index to multiple systems, each which is known as a shard.
+When performing a query, Solr will handle the merging of results from each shard as if it were a single index.
 These capabilities are collectively referred to as SolrCloud.
 SolrCloud specializes in distributed search and indexing.
 SolrCloud is recommended for scaling as it supports automatic load-balancing, fault tolerance, and other important features that allow for a distributed architecture.
 Traditional sharding is also possible but its configuration will be more complex.
-Check out these resources to configure sharding:
+Read these resources to learn more on how to configure sharding: